-If your household income has changed you may be entitled to a reassessment of your original EMA application.
+If your circumstances have changed you may be entitled to a reassessment of your original EMA application.

-By telling us about what has changed and by providing original evidence, your situation can be reassessed based on your current household income.
+By telling us about what has changed and by providing original evidence of your change of circumstance, your situation can be reassessed.
 You can then be paid the amount of EMA you are entitled to for the 2017/2018 academic year.

 You can apply for a reassessment of your EMA application form if one of the following applies to you: